Hoang-Viet-Anh/account-service/README.md

 "email": "<String value>"</br>
 }

-If the status is HTTP OK (200), then all fields are correct.
+If the status is HTTP OK (200), then all fields are correct.</br>
-If it's HTTP Bad Request (400), then something is wrong.
+If it's HTTP Bad Request (400), then something is wrong.</br>
-Our service accept only corporate emails that end with @acme.com.
+Our service accept only corporate emails that end with @acme.com.</br>
-In this stage, we do not check the authentication, so the password field may contain anything (but not empty).
+In this stage, we do not check the authentication, so the password</br>
+field may contain anything (but not empty).

+In second stage, added the Spring security to project and configured</br>
+the HTTP basic authentication;

+For storing users and passwords, added a JDBC implementation of</br>
+UserDetailsService with an H2 database;